How to charge Audi Car Battery

-A 12 volt DC car charger outputs between 2 and 12 amps.
+A trickle charger outputs between 2 and 12 amps.
 Smart chargers prevent the battery from overcharging which could be damaging.

 Park your Audi and set the parking brake.
 Remove the key from the ignition or if you have proximity key, keep it away from the car.